sumukhbhandarkar/reactive-programming/README.md

 ..
 Will also setup a reverse proxy and loadbalancer later during the development of the project.

 ### About the project
-Spring boot based application to simulate Bookmyshow application Specifically booking a particular event.
+Spring boot based application to simulate online ticket booking application Specifically booking for a particular live event.
 There will be no UI for the app.
 Booking of tickets will be done through APIs 😛

-Assumptions:
+#### Assumptions:
 1. One event is available.
 2. Number of seats available in the event are as follows, with numbering and price mentioned: <br>
    a.
 Gold : 300 : G1, G2, G3, G4, ...
 G300 : Rs.
 3,999/- each <br>